transdigiware/blockchain/ibp-console-ha.md

 {: caption="Table 1.
 Comparison of deployment scenarios to increase your network HA" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify the deployment scenarios.
 The column headers identify available options in each scenario to increase your HA."}

   *** The {{site.data.keyword.blockchainfull_notm}} Platform deployer attempts to spread peers and ordering nodes across different worker nodes but cannot guarantee that it will happen due to resource limitations.
 You can also use the {{site.data.keyword.blockchainfull_notm}} Platform APIs or the blockchain console to deploy peers or ordering nodes to specific zones in order to ensure that they are resilient to a zone failure.
 For more information see [Multizone HA](#ibp-console-ha-multi-zone).
-Multi-zone (MZR) functionality is not available on {{site.data.keyword.cloud_notm}} Private.
+Multi-zone ([MZR](#x9774820){: term}) functionality is not available on {{site.data.keyword.cloud_notm}} Private.

 ** The default configuration for a Standard Kubernetes cluster on {{site.data.keyword.cloud_notm}} is a 4 CPU x 16 GB RAM cluster that includes three zones with three worker nodes each.
 You can scale up or down, by selecting a smaller or larger configuration, according to your needs.